VijayKumar4003/LevelOfQuizApplication/README.md

 Features
 ========
-- Levles Unlock and Lock functionality Added.
+- Levels Unlock and Lock functionality Added.
 - Educational (based on Exam).
 - It has database to store questions
 - Added categories functionality.